dannystey/dev-fe-onboarding/src/fundamentals-1.md

 ## Navigation
 In this Challenge you will learn how to build an accessible navigation and add the correct semantic elements and attributes.

+?> *TODO* Short paragraph to give the future dev a summary of the topic

 ### Hints and Guidelines
 - Use HTML5 semantic elements to markup a navigation section